Samuelyip74/ale-nbd-docs/docs/product/stellar/index.rst

 ==================
-OmniSwitch Family
+OmniAccess Stellar
 ==================

-Our OmniSwitch series provides enterprise-class switching for all environments.
+Our OmniAccess Stellar series provides enterprise-class switching for all environments.

 .. toctree::
    :maxdepth: 2